bictorv/chaosnet-bridge/README.md

 (My preliminary impression is that it is faster than CHUDP!)

 Requires `libssl-dev` to compile on Linux; on Mac with `port`, install `openssl`.

+### Network Control Program

+A simple unix sockets interface for connecting "any old program" to Chaosnet, e.g. Supdup.
+See [the docs](NCP.md) and [Supdup for Chaosnet](https://github.com/Chaosnet/supdup).

 ## Routing basics